Version 5.1, 13 April 2023

 |Connected healthcare providers, like your GP surgery, can use this service to send you messages specific to you or your healthcare, or public health announcements.

-When needed, some healthcare providers can enable you to send replies to messages through your NHS account.
+When needed, some healthcare providers can enable you to send replies to messages through the NHS App.

 Enables you to receive notifications if you are an NHS App user.